PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 08:31:27
+Last updated: 2024-04-06 08:32:00
-Random Quote: Congratulations, you’ve just left your family a second-hand Subaru. - Saul Goodman
+Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez